walmartlabs/concord-website/docs/processes-v2/tasks.md

 ## Development

-We recommend running Concord using Java 8 or Java 11.
-If you're building a task using Java 11 Concord must use Java 11 as well.
+We recommend running Concord using Java 17.

 ### Complete Example